KuramA-777/GTL---Basic-Translation-Patch/README.md

 The Pack is based on Chinese and sadly alot of it was baked into non language files.
 Also there is still remaining Chinese tooltips since they sadly ship a custom Jar of GTCEU Modern with changed files and added java classes to make this pack work.
 Aka you cant just update this pack yourself.

+to install this just copy paste the contents inside the overrides folder into your .minecraft instance of GTL

 But i will be making an extended Patch that adds more mods and changes a few things to make it less barebones. -> LINK HERE